praiskup/praiskup.github.io/_drafts/build-ordering-by-batches-in-copr.md

 Sometimes it would be convenient if one batch could depend on multiple batches, not just one.
 This is not yet implemented (patches are welcome!).
-In such situation users should tend to fall-back to more chained-like approach, even if it is the slower variant (the right order must be guaranteed).
+In such situation, users should tend to fall-back to the more chained-like approach, even if it is the slower variant (the right order must be guaranteed).

 Because it is quite some typing to run all the commands, some script that